 Geodesics and diffusion: The techniques in this class do not directly measure the geodesics, but instead measure a diffusion process flowing along the geodesics.
-The Laplace-Beltrami operator [Rus07] is used to compute the diffusion because it essentially records the mesh connectivity.
+The Laplace-Beltrami operator [28] is used to compute the diffusion because it essentially records the mesh connectivity.

-Bronstein et. al [BBK^{}10] use diffusion geometry (how long does it take, on average, to walk from one point to another on the surface using a random walk?) to compare two surfaces.
-To turn this into a local descriptor, measure the average probability of walking from the point P to all the neighboring points at time t, for increasing values of t [dGGV08].
-An alternative is to measure the average distance to all of the points in the neighborhood [GSC007].
-Sun et. all [SOG09] perform a heat diffusion operation on the surface, and track the accumulated heat at the point over time.
+Bronstein et. al [2] use diffusion geometry (how long does it take, on average, to walk from one point to another on the surface using a random walk?) to compare two surfaces.
+To turn this into a local descriptor, measure the average probability of walking from the point P to all the neighboring points at time t, for increasing values of t [15].
+An alternative is to measure the average distance to all of the points in the neighborhood [12].
+Sun et. all [32] perform a heat diffusion operation on the surface, and track the accumulated heat at the point over time.

 Comparing two diffusion signatures requires some care because the values change rapidly for small time values, then smooth out.
-For this reason, Sun et. all [SOG09] sample time using a logarithmic scale and normalize by dividing by the area under the curve.
+For this reason, Sun et. all [32] sample time using a logarithmic scale and normalize by dividing by the area under the curve.

-3. Shape descriptors
+3 Shape descriptors

-There are a variety of methods for calculating shape descriptors; we have attempted to unify them into a consistent framework so that they can be usefully evaluated against each other.
-We consider both the definition of the descriptor and the comparison function.
-To normalize the latter we incorporate a step that converts the raw descriptor to the range [0, 1], accounting for non-linearities as best as possible.
-Several descriptors have inherent in them either picking a canonical tangent direction [CJ97, YF02] or comparing all possible rotations [ZG04].
-We get around this by sampling the ring data into a histogram.
+The previous section surveyed a variety of existing methods for computing local shape descriptors.
+In order to compare them, we have developed a unified framework that attempts to preserve the original metrics and sampling strategies while producing descriptors that can be meaningfully compared to each other.
+To address the comparison problem, we introduce a normalization step that converts the raw descriptor to the range [0, 1], accounting for non-linearities in the metric as best as possible.
+Additionally, several descriptors have inherent in them either picking a canonical tangent direction [3, 34] or comparing all possible rotations [35] to produce a rotation-invariant descriptor.
+We adopt a different approach, which is to use a histogram.
+This captures the distribution of metric values, but does result in a loss of ordering information.

-We define a local shape descriptor as a mapping from a small subset of the surface centered at a point P to a vector d of numbers.
+We formally define a local shape descriptor as a mapping from a small subset of the surface centered at a point P to a vector d of numbers.
 These vectors can then be compared to determine how similar two points are, or used in a classifier.
 By varying the amount of surface used, the descriptors can pick out smaller or larger features.
 Metric here refers to a value, such as curvature, calculated at every point on the surface.
 The general algorithm for computing a descriptor is as follows:

 1a, Ring and expanding descriptors: For each point P, sample the metric at R concentric rings or patches spaced a distance r apart.
-This produces a vector of dimension RS, where S is the number of samples per ring.
+This produces a vector of dimension RS, where S is the number of metric samples per ring.